Tecode/angular-music-player/README.md

 ## Create Components
 Run `ng g c new-component --module app`

+## For another place to route to, create a second feature module with routing
+Run `ng generate module orders --routing` AND `ng generate module customers --routing`

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).